PlugaruT/plugarut.github.io/_includes/author-bio.md

 I do **software engineering** for a living.

-Currently, I'm part of platform streaming team at [Gorgias](https://gorgias.com/) where I'm building real-time features using Python, Apache Flink and Apache Kafka.
+Currently, I'm part of the platform streaming team at [Gorgias](https://gorgias.com/) where I'm building real-time features using Python, Apache Flink and Apache Kafka.

 When I'm not coding, you might find me:
 - Contributing to open source projects